Apple supply chain

-Overview
+Geographic distribution

 As of 2021, Apple uses components from 43 countries.
 The majority of assembling is done by Taiwanese original design manufacturer firms Foxconn, Pegatron, Wistron and Compal Electronics with factories mostly located inside China, but also Brazil, and India.

-In March 2017, The Wall Street Journal reported that Apple would begin manufacturing iPhone models in India "over the next two months", and in May, the Journal wrote that an Apple manufacturer had begun production of iPhone SE in the country, In April 2019, Apple initiated manufacturing of iPhone 7 at its Bengaluru facility.
+Taiwan

 Taiwan Semiconductor Manufacturing Co., (TSMC) is a pure-play semiconductor manufacturing company.
 They make the majority of Apple's smartphone SoCs, with Samsung Semiconductor, playing a minority role.
 Apple, alone accounted for over 25% of TSMC's total income in 2021.
 Apple's Bionic lineup of smartphone SoCs, are currently made exclusively by TSMC from the A11 bionic onward, previously manufacturing was shared with Samsung.
 The M series of Apple SoC for consumer computers and tablets is made by TSMC.

+China

+Apple's considerable commercial success is partly attributable to the outsourcing of its consumer electronics production to Asia.
+Apple's manufacturers have relied on China's "floating population" of 200 million migrants.

 During the 2022 COVID-19 protests in China, Chinese state-owned company Wingtech was reported by The Wall Street Journal to gain an additional foothold in Apple's supply chain following protests at a Foxconn factory in the Zhengzhou Airport Economy Zone.

 In China's A-shares market, it is an established strategy to invest in companies along the Apple supply chain such as Lens Technology (which manufactures glass for iPhones), Ofilm (which manufactures camera modules), Goertek (which makes acoustic units) and Desai Battery.